fukurosan/Jhaystack/docs/index.md

 Jhaystack allows you to create indices.
 This type of search is often referred to as an offline search.
 An offline search is incredibly fast, but requires more memory in order to hold the index, as well as a larger initial executional load in order to create the index.
 Offline searches usually work quite differently under the hood from how online searches work.
 Depending on your needs and setup this could be a great option for dealing with large datasets.

-Index searching should be considered as an alternative to using traversal and comparison strategies (online searching).
+Index searching should be considered as an alternative to using comparison strategies (online searching).
 The two are not affected by each other in any way.
 This is simply because of how different the two approaches to searching is.

 Offline search will be evaluated based on the type of index.
 You can instruct Jhaystack to create multiple types of indices based on your needs.
-Indices will respect certain configured settings such as paths, result limits and sorting.
+Indices will respect your configured settings such as filters, result limits, extraction strategy and sorting.

+Note that this part of Jhaystack is still a work in process, so it is recommended to hold off from using it for now.

 Example:
 ```javascript